Save the Children Canada

 Home Ownership Breaks the Cycle

-Habitat for Humanity Edmonton was founded in 1991 and serves communities in Edmonton and beyond (Fort Saskatchewan, Slave Lake, Rocky Mountain House).
+Habitat for Humanity Edmonton was founded in 1991 and continues to serves communities in Edmonton and beyond (Fort Saskatchewan, Slave Lake, Rocky Mountain House).
 Habitat Edmonton eliminates barriers to a better, healthier, and more financially stable life.
 They hope to help Habitat homeowners achieve the strength, stability, and independence they need to build a better future for themselves and their families.
 Habitat Edmonton works to give a “hand up” and not a “hand out.”
 Families contribute sweat equity hours towards the attainment of their future home.

 Educating for future growth

 Founded in 1985, Indspire helps Indigenous students in Canada complete their post-secondary education.
-Indspire is a national Indigenous-led registered charity that invests in the education of Indigenous people for the long-term benefit of these individuals, their families and communities, and Canada.
+Indspire is a national Indigenous-led registered charity that invests in the education of Indigenous people for the long-term benefit of these individuals, their families, communities, and Canada.
 Their vision is to enrich Canada through Indigenous education and achievement.
 Based on impact per dollar donated, Indspire was a top ten finalist for Charity Intelligence's Top 10 Chosen Charities (2017).

 Domestic Violence Ends Here

-Discovery House works not only to give these women hope but the chance to start again.
+Discovery House works not only to give women hope but the chance to start again.
 They facilitate transitional housing, offering longer-term, safe places for women and children to call home while they begin rebuilding their lives.
 They also provide mothers access to counselling, support and programs to ensure they never return to abusive partners.
-Working directly with children, they mitigate the effects of trauma and prevent the cycle from repeating.
+Working directly with children, they mitigate the effects of trauma to prevent the cycle from repeating.

 Edmonton's Food Bank